 These latest innovations in the car manufacturing industry.
 For it will indeed prove to be the energy efficient engine of the upcoming, “going green” era.
 This article will compare and contrast some of the advantages and disadvantages.
 That’s of fully electric, hybrid, plug in hybrid electric vehicles.
 Compared to gasoline powered cars.

 In 2009, Nissan unveiled its prime achievement of cutting edge, fully electric technology.
-With a price tag of about thirty three thousand dollars, minus tax incentives (FULLY LOADED), it seemed that Nissan was poised to rise to the top.
-Even though the Leaf does not use gasoline, it gets the equivalent of 99 miles per gallon!
+With a price tag of about thirty three thousand dollars.
+That’s minus tax incentives (FULLY LOADED).
+So it seemed that Nissan was poised to rise to the top.
+Even though the Leaf does not use gasoline.
+For it gets the equivalent of 99 miles per gallon!
 The hatchback seats five adults, and can drive for over a hundred miles on a single charge.
 It did succeed in trumping General Motors’ Chevy Volt, which is a newly innovated hybrid that has seemingly honed in on the market that was once dominated by the Nissan Leaf.

-The silent running electric motors develop their torque from the moment they are activated.
-In other words, the motor’s full power capacity is realized almost instantaneously.
+The silent running electric motors develop their torque.
+All from the moment they are activated.
+In other words, the motor’s full power capacity is realized almost immediately.